vapor/docs/3.0/docs/getting-started/async-and-codable.md

 }
 ```

-As you see, the implementation is transparent.
-The above struct can now be (de-)serialized between JSON, XML, MongoDB BSON, MySQL and more!
+With this addition, the above struct can now be (de-)serialized between JSON, XML, MongoDB BSON, MySQL and more!

 # Async